stefmolin/build-your-own-simple-static-code-analyzer-talk/keynote.md

 [data-transition=slide-in fade-out]

-Let's see what this code snippet (`greet.py`) looks like represented as an AST:
+Let's see what this code snippet (`greet.py`) looks like when represented as an AST:

 ```python
 class Greeter: